Site in transition and only partially functional

 Misconception 3: The GHE is back radiation

 This approach seems so obviously true that attempting to counter it is met with understandable derision.
-The problem lies in confusing cause and effect, and not considering the local thermodynamics at the surface.
+The problem lies in confusing cause and effect, and not considering the full local thermodynamics at the surface.
+My counter, simply stated, is that the down-welling and up-welling radiation flows almost cancel, with the average net flow upward.
+It's the net flow that matters.
+Importantly, the near-surface radiative transfers are also tightly coupled.

-The causal chain is that the sun heats the Earth's surface which then heats the atmosphere which then emits the heat to space in the upper troposphere.
+We can dig deeper.
+In overview, the causal chain is the sun heating the Earth's surface, which then heats the atmosphere, which eventually emits the heat to space in the upper troposphere.
 What's happening in the lower 100m or so of the atmosphere is it's inevitable attempt to reach thermal equilibrium with the surface.
 Note the vertical scale I've added on the far left of Figure 1.
-The distortion of this scale in the original is significant.
+I've also added the energy flows between the surface and sub-surface.
+It's this more complete picture that needs to be considered – surface, sub-surface, and lower atmosphere thermally linked by conduction and radiation.

 Misconception 4: The GHE is the difference between surface radiation and what escapes to space